po1/mushroom/README.md

 MUSHRoom
--- 0.2 "boletus"
+-- 0.3 "cep"

 MUSHRoom is a tool to create and host a MUSH.
 You will need python3 to launch the server.

 A MUSH is a text-mode game, the server will be reachable by telnet, netcat, and other very simple TCP/IP text clients.
 The default port is 1337.
-You can change it in the `config.py`
+You can change it in a `config.toml` file.

 Launching the server:
 --------------------

 ```
-python3 server.py
+pip install .
+mushroomd
 ```